Lakshmiec/genai-bank-transactions-app/README.md

 ### How to Interact with the QA System

-**Ask a Question**:
+**Ask a Question**: <be>
-    - Enter your queries related to your transactional data in the text input field and click on enter <be>
+    - Enter your queries related to your transactional data in the text input field and click on enter <br>
-    - The system will display the answer fetched from the transactional data using the LLM Prompts.
+    - The system will display the answer fetched from the transactional data using the LLM Prompts. <be>

 <img width="1432" alt="Screenshot" src="https://github.com/Lakshmiec/genai_app-for-bank_transactions/blob/main/App_image.png">